ucfopen/UDOIT/QUICKSTART.md

 # Quickstart Guide

+> For non-Docker configuration instructions, see [INSTALL.md](./INSTALL.md).

+> For instructions to set up a development environment, see [HEROKU.md](./HEROKU.md).

-This is the easiest way to get UDOIT set up for development or production.
+This is the easiest way to get UDOIT set up for production.
 The sections should be followed in sequence.

 You will need:

 - [Git](https://git-scm.com/downloads)
 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-> For non-Docker configuration instructions, see [INSTALL.md](./INSTALL.md).

 ## Downloading UDOIT